Westhampton Beach, New York · Est. 1958

 An Inexpensive Dream on the Shore

 Arthur and Mitch Pearlroth wanted something unusual and affordable for their Westhampton Beach retreat.
 After reading a New York Times article about Andrew Geller's A-frame design for Elizabeth Reese in Sagaponack, they made contact.
-Geller and the Pearlroths already shared a connection through Raymond Loewy's firm, where both had worked.
-What emerged was a structure unlike anything else on the shore.
+What emerged was a structure unlike anything else on the shore — two elongated diamond forms perched on cedar pilings, with a glassed-in living area between them and a candy-striped chimney rising at the center.

 2015 — Restoration